mdmohsin212/AutoCatalogAI/README.md

 # AutoCatalogAI

-AutoCatalogAI is a CLIP-based multi-task computer vision project for automatic fashion product cataloging.
+AutoCatalogAI is a CLIP-based multi-task computer vision system for automatic fashion product cataloging.
 Given a product image, it predicts seven product attributes and generates catalog-ready metadata such as a suggested title, search tags, confidence scores, and JSON output.

-The project includes reproducible training, two-stage fine-tuning, evaluation, consistency-aware predictions, latency benchmarking, Hugging Face model artifacts, and a Streamlit interface.
+The project includes reproducible training, two-stage fine-tuning, multi-task evaluation, consistency-aware predictions, latency benchmarking, Hugging Face model artifacts, and a Streamlit interface.

 ## Predicted Attributes